Become a Member

 Special Event

-This Wednesday, March 20th YOU are invited to attend a Magothy River Association special event.
-The MRA is pleased to host a speaker from the Smithsonian Environmental Research Center (SERC) for a virtual tour of the campus and an inside look at the important environmental research happening there.
+On Wednesday, March 20th the Magothy River Association hosted a very special event, allowing YOU to virtually tour the Smithsonian Environmental Research Center (SERC) campus.
+Get an inside look at the important environmental research happening there!

 Headquartered on the Chesapeake Bay, the nation’s largest estuary, SERC’s 2,650-acre campus spans forests, wetlands, marshes, and 15 miles of protected shoreline.
 The site serves as a natural laboratory for long-term and cutting-edge ecological research.